Jane D. Goldstein

 - Represented Joseph Altuzarra, a designer of women’s luxury goods, in its sale of a minority interest to Kering SA

 - Represented Castanea Partners in its

-- acquisition of The Bruery LLC, a craft brewery
+- Investment in The Bruery LLC, a craft brewery

-- acquisition of Yasso, Inc., a manufacturer of novelty ice cream bars
+- Investment in Yasso, Inc., a manufacturer of novelty ice cream bars

-- acquisition of Donald J. Pliner, Inc., a designer of men’s and women’s footwear and accessories
+- Investment in Donald J. Pliner, Inc., a designer of men’s and women’s footwear and accessories

-- acquisition of Proenza Schouler, LLC, a leading footwear and accessories designer
+- Investment in Proenza Schouler, LLC, a leading footwear and accessories designer

-- acquisition of Thymes, LLC, a creator of curated fragrance collections across the bath and body and home fragrance categories
+- Investment in Thymes, LLC, a creator of curated fragrance collections across the bath and body and home fragrance categories

 - Represented Advent International Corp., Berkshire Partners LLC, Weston Presidio and Party City in the $2.69 billion sale of a majority stake of Party City, an operator and franchisor of party goods and supplies stores, to Thomas H. Lee Partners LP